learning-zone/react-basics/react-coding-practice.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. Create a component, that displays data from https://reqres.in/api/users?
+## Q. Create a functional component that displays data from https://reqres.in/api/users?

 <details><summary><b>Answer</b></summary>